influxdata/telegraf/plugins/outputs/cloud_pubsub/README.md

   ## Optional.
 If true, published PubSub message data will be base64-encoded.
   # base64_data = false

+  ## Content encoding for message payloads, can be set to "gzip" or
+  ## "identity" to apply no encoding.
+  ## Please note that when send_batched = false each pubsub message contains only
+  ## a single metric, it is recommended to use compression with batch format
+  ## for best results.
+  # content_encoding = "identity"

   ## Optional.
 PubSub attributes to add to metrics.
   # [outputs.cloud_pubsub.attributes]